hitchtest/hitch/docs/api/engine_api.rst

 -----------------------------------------------

-Since the tests are written in YAML with optional Jinja2, braces and semicolons have special meanings.
+Since the tests are written in YAML with optional Jinja2, braces and semicolons have special meanings and must be escaped if you want to use them.

 Preconditions
 -------------

 self.preconditions is a dictionary representation of the YAML snippet in the test being run.
-What goes in this variable is up to you.
-Anything that is valid YAML is allowed.
+What goes in this snippet is up to you.
+Anything that is valid YAML and an associative arrays is allowed.

 Example: